FilipMalczak/freestyle-writing/monday_tdd.md

   > **Ben:** Huh, that's unexpected.
 We need to work on our workflow.
 Anyway, this
     API is already consumed by a bunch of other services, I can't change it without talking to a dozen people.
+  One way or the other, there will be a problem and a delay.
+Both sides thought that they have their work finished, and yet one of them still have the stuff to do.

+# What happened?

+A lot of things may have happened.
+There may have been a mischief (easy to do when your golden source of truth can be deleted with a sponge).
+There may have been a brainfart.
+There may have been a confusion.
+There may have been simple laziness.

+> Wait, was that 1 or 2 fields?
+It's written on the whiteboard...
+But
+> my chair is sooooooo comfy...

+What really happened is that someone missed something.
+There was something of an agreement, but it wasn't really persisted.
+I mean, is whiteboard really persistent?
+It was easy to make a mistake.
+Checking required effort.
+Making change was transparently and anonymously possible.

+Who missed it?
+A bunch of people.
+Authors of code.
+Code reviewers.
+Tech lead (who's responsibility is to take blame on his people's mistakes).
+Colleagues present on SCRUM standup (who could have caught the issue or asked about details that would allow it).
+SCRUM master (who's supposed to moderate level of details given by team members.
+Who knows?
+In the end, all that matters is that the team won't deliver the feature as soon as they could.
+Why?
+Because of a nuissance...

+**Insert Piccard facepalm here**